angevineMiller/ppi_model/README.md

 4) average startle response for this animal at this stimulus

 **plot_model** : boolean (True or False)

 If True, the function will plot the startle response vs. startle sound data for all prepulse conditions on a single figure, overlaid with the PPI model curves.
 We always recommend plotting every animal's model fit to ensure that the model accurately fit the data, as it is possible that some inputs could fail to converge on an appropriate model.

 For more info, calling help() on any of the functions in this repo will provide information on the expected input/output behavior of the function.

 ## Output of the model_fit() function
 The model_fit function will return a dictionary containing all of the parameters of the model and some other metrics.
-The structure of the dictionary is the following:
+The keys to the dictionary are strings, which map in the following way:

 * 'baseline_parameters' : list - baseline saturation, baseline midpoint, baseline slope
 * 'startle_scaling_parameters' : dict - mapping from (prepulse sound level, delay) -> startle scaling for that condition